egres1982/data-engineering-for-aws-immersion-day/README.md

 ### Complete populating the table
-Add to the January, 2016 table with an INSERT/SELECT statement for the other taxi companies.
+Add to the January 2016 table with an INSERT/SELECT statement for the other taxi companies.

 <details><summary>Hint</summary>
 <p>